Connect with others who understand.

 Dehydration

 Dehydration is a trigger for about one-third of people with migraine.
-You can experience dehydration while you’re asleep, which can contribute to a migraine headache — or other type of headache — in the morning.
-To prevent morning headaches due to dehydration, make sure to get the daily recommended amount of water — about two liters (around eight 8-ounce glasses) — every day.
+You can experience dehydration while you’re asleep, which can contribute to migraine headache — or other types of headache — in the morning.
+To prevent morning headaches caused by dehydration, make sure to get the daily recommended amount of water — about two liters (around eight 8-ounce glasses) — every day.

 Medications